MIDFIELDR/midfieldr/docs/reference/completion_status.md

 - Row order is preserved.
 Rows with `NA` values in any of the required variables are removed.
 Duplicated rows are removed.

-- New columns are added unless they duplicate existing variables—redundant columns, whether new or existing, are dropped (see Details).
+- New columns are added unless they are redundant (see Details).
 The new variables are:

   - `bacc_term`   Character.
 Term of a student's first baccalaureate, encoded `YYYYT` or, if no degree recorded, `NA.` Joined from the